-- Discuss any research involving human participants with your student; - Read, edit and provide feedback on the ethics application; - Sign your student's research ethics application as appropriate;
+- Discuss any research involving human participants with your student; - Read, edit and provide feedback on the ethics application; - Sign your student's research ethics application form as appropriate; - Ensure head of school or, if appropriate, the delegated authority has signed your student's research ethics application; - Submit the application for appropriate research ethics approval for your student;

-- Ensure Head of School or, if appropriate, the delegated authority, has signed your student's research ethics application; - Submit the application for appropriate research ethics approval for your student: - Address requirements for research ethics approval with your student within an appropriate timeframe that it does not compromise their research; - Assist students with responses to conditional approvals or resubmissions; - Supervise the ethical conduct of researchers outlined in the approved ethics application; - Put forward any amendments to approved research projects to the AUTEC Secretariat for approval prior to implementation of the change; - Ensure AUTEC is provided with the required progress and completion reports.
+- Address requirements for research ethics approval with your student within an appropriate timeframe that it does not compromise their research; - Assist students with responses to conditional approvals or resubmissions; - Supervise the ethical conduct of researchers outlined in the approved ethics application; - Put forward any amendments to approved research projects to the Secretariat for approval prior to implementation of the change; - Ensure AUTEC is provided with the required progress and completion reports.

-Students' Responsibilities:
+Responsibilities of Supervisors Students' Responsibilities:

-- Discuss any research involving human participants with your supervisor; - Become familiar with ethical principles; - Become familiar with AUTEC guidelines and procedures; - Prepare your application in consultation with your supervisor and, where appropriate, an AUTEC faculty representative; - Ensure your supervisor reads, edits and comments on the ethics application; - Sign your research ethics application; - After AUTEC reviews your application,
+- Discuss any research involving human participants with your supervisor; - Become familiar with ethical principles; - Become familiar with AUTEC guidelines and procedures; - Prepare your application in consultation with your supervisor and, where appropriate, an AUTEC faculty representative; - Ensure their supervisor reads, edits and comments on the ethics application; - Sign your research ethics application; - Ensure application is signed off by supervisor and head of school; - After AUTEC reviews your application, respond to feedback as appropriate in consultation with your supervisor; - Undertake research in an ethical manner as outlined in your approved ethics application;

-- respond to feedback as appropriate in consultation with your supervisor; - Undertake research in an ethical manner as outlined in your approved ethics application; - Work with your supervisors to ensure any amendments to approved research projects are put forward to AUTEC for approval prior to implementation of the change; - Prepare the required progress and completion reports.
+- Work with their supervisors to ensure any amendments to approved research projects are put forward to AUTEC for approval prior to implementation of the change; - Prepare the required progress and completion reports.